ABA Rhetoric #1: ABA interventions are the most evidence-based effective autism intervention

 ABA Rhetoric #3: ABA is not abusive lol, it is just like normal parenting!

-The issues of ABA are not necessarily to do with a bad therapist, ABA not being done properly (in fact we prefer ABA that is not genuine ABA), a “tricky” child, or to do with the number of hours or explicit punishment.
-Its issues include the coercion (lack of real choice), compliance, unnecessary overload, invalidation, rewarding masking or camouflaging (refer the #TakeTheMaskOff campaign on social media).
+The issues of ABA are not necessarily to do with a bad therapist, ABA not being done properly (in fact we prefer ABA that is not “genuine” ABA), a “tricky” child, or to do with the number of hours or explicit punishment.
+Its issues include the coercion (lack of real choice), power imbalance, oppression, compliance, unnecessary overload, invalidation, rewarding masking or camouflaging (refer the #TakeTheMaskOff campaign on social media).
 The increasing anecdotal accounts of harm can no longer be ignored.

 A good, comprehensive discussion of how and why ABA is abusive was written by an ex-ABA therapist on this Madasbirds blog.
-ABA harm and links to PTSD are also discussed in this Autistic UK article written by Shona Davison and the Appendix to the recent Labour Party Neurodiversity Manifesto.
+ABA harm and links to PTSD are also discussed in this Autistic UK article written by Shona Davison.
+The Appendix to the recent Labour Party Neurodiversity Manifesto is a critique of ABA and PBS

 ABA harm often stems from its mindset.
-We think this little girl is being subjected to abusive ABA in this YouTube video .
+We think this little girl is being subjected to abusive ABA here .
 However, the video was recently shared by UK ABA to show how great ABA is at getting a child to use verbal speech!
 What do you think?
 With ABA the ends really do appear to justify the means and psychological well-being of the person is out of any ABA equation.

 ABA Rhetoric #4: Behaviour Analysis is about understanding behaviour